 Internet download speeds are the most important measure of how solid your broadband service is.
 A fast connection will allow you to browse the web at lightning speed, install new programs in a matter of seconds, and allow you to stream and download entertainment without a hiccup.
-A slow connection, on the other hand, can make these things much harder, as well as being a cause of major frustration.
+A sluggish connection, on the other hand, can make these things much harder, as well as being a cause of major frustration.
+Read on as we look at the things slowing your internet speed and offer a guide on what you could do about it.
+You might even want to try switching providers!

 What affects internet speed?